Sikh Empire: Decline

-The Battle of Ferozeshah in 1845 marked many turning points, the British encountered the Khalsa Army, opening with a gun-duel in which the Sikhs "had the better of the British artillery".
+In the Battle of Ferozeshah in 1845, the British encountered the Khalsa Army, opening with a gun-duel in which the Sikhs "had the better of the British artillery".
 As the British made advances, Europeans in their army were specially targeted, as the Sikhs believed if the army "became demoralized, the backbone of the enemy's position would be broken".
 The fighting continued throughout the night.
-The British position "grew graver as the night wore on", and "suffered terrible casualties with every single member of the Governor General's staff either killed or wounded".
-Nevertheless, the British army took and held Ferozeshah.
-British General Sir James Hope Grant recorded: "Truly the night was one of gloom and forbidding and perhaps never in the annals of warfare has a British Army on such a large scale been nearer to a defeat which would have involved annihilation."
+Nevertheless, the British army emerged victorious.
+In the following treaty of Lahore which ended hostilities, a huge indemnity of two crore rupees was imposed on the Lahore Darbar.
+As it could not pay the fine, Lahore Darbar was forced to concede Hazara and Kashmir to the British for the payment of one crore, which were subsequently sold by British to Gulab Singh Dogra in the 1846 treaty of Amritsar.
+British also recognised his prior conquests in Ladakh and Baltistan, laying foundation of the princely state of Jammu and Kashmir.